ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 | `Accuracy` | Team average accuracy, individual score, judgements |
 | `Combo` | Current combo count, individual score, judgements |

-If a player fails during a Tag co-op match, the match ends and the players return to the match lobby.
-In Tag-team VS, the opposing team receives a win by default instead.
-Failed players do not contribute towards the team unless they have been revived by the end of the match.

-If a player quits while being in a match, the game will perfectly play their part for them, but not contribute anything to the team.
-If all players of a team quit, the opposing team will win by default.

 Players who have failed or quit will be placed at the bottom of the leaderboard with their scores sorted separately from other players.

 The colour of each player on the leaderboard while playing indicates the status of the player during the match.